 What's the Right Thing to Do?
 Increasing Pro-Sociality with Simple Moral Nudges

 The conflict between pro-self and pro-social behaviour is at the core of many key problems of our time, as, for example, the reduction of air pollution and the redistribution of scarce resources.
 For the well-being of our societies, it is thus crucial to find mechanisms to promote pro-social choices over egoistic ones.
-Particularly important, because cheap and easy to implement, are those mechanisms that can change people’s behaviour without forbidding any options or significantly changing their economic incentives, the so-called “nudges”.
+Particularly important, because cheap and easy to implement, are those mechanisms that can change people’s behaviour without forbidding any options or significantly changing their economic incentives, the so-called “nudges.”
 Previous research has found that moral nudges (e.g., making social norms salient) can promote pro-social behaviour.
 However, little is known about whether their effect persists over time and spills across context.
-This question is key in light of research showing that prosocial actions are often followed by antisocial actions, thus suggesting that some moral manipulations may backfire.
+This question is key in light of research showing that prosocial actions are often followed by selfish actions, thus suggesting that some moral manipulations may backfire.
 Here we present a class of simple moral nudges that have a great positive impact on pro-sociality.
-In Studies 1-4, we use economic games to demonstrate that asking subjects to tell “what they think is the morally right thing to do” does not only increase pro-sociality in the choice immediately after, but also in subsequent choices, and even when the social context changes.
-In Studies 5-7, we demonstrate the external validity of our mechanism: we show that moral nudges increase charity donations by about 44%.
-In doing so, our results show that simple moral nudges can successfully be used to increase pro-social behaviour both inside the laboratory and in the real world.
+In Studies 1-4 (total N = 1,400), we use economic games to demonstrate that asking subjects to self-report “what they think is the morally right thing to do” does not only increase pro-sociality in the choice immediately after, but also in subsequent choices, and even when the social context changes.
+In Study 5, we explore whether moral nudges promote charity donations to humanitarian organisations in a large (N=1,800) crowdfunding campaign.
+We find that, in this context, moral nudges increase donations by about 44 percent.

 Keywords: cooperation, altruism, nudges, behavioral economics, charity donations